gpoudel/ssh-ec2-lambda/README.md

 # ssh-ec2-lambda
-An AWS lambda function and python3.6 zip to start an ec2 instance, ssh it and stop.
+An AWS lambda function to start, ssh and stop an ec2 instance with python.